timabell/SlnEditor/README.md

 This project targets `netstandard2.0` so it can basically be used anywhere you want.

-## License
+## License: MIT

-The library is licensed under the "unlicense" (i.e public domain + no warranty).
+The library is licensed under the MIT license.

 Referenced nuget packages remain under their respective licenses.